Glen Rea: Luton Town

 On 17 March 2016, Rea signed for League Two club Luton Town on loan until the end of the 2015–16 season, linking back up with Luton manager Nathan Jones who had previously been his first-team coach at Brighton.
 He made his Luton debut in a 1–0 win away to Plymouth Argyle two days later.
 Rea finished his loan spell with 10 appearances and started every match.

 Rea joined Luton permanently on 27 June 2016 on a two-year contract for an undisclosed fee.
 His first appearance after signing permanently came in a 3–0 win away to Plymouth Argyle on 6 August.
 Rea scored his first professional goal in a 2–1 defeat at home to Grimsby Town on 10 September.

 He signed a new two-year contract with Luton at the end of May 2018.
 He suffered a partial tear of his cruciate ligament in a 2–0 win over Burton Albion on 22 December, which ruled him out for the rest of the season after making 27 appearances and scoring one goal.
 Rea joined National League club Woking on 25 October 2019 on a one-month loan to build up his match fitness.

 Wigan Athletic (loan)

 On 31 January 2022, Rea joined League One title chasers Wigan Athletic on loan until the end of the 2021–22 season.
 He was ruled out for the rest of the season after suffering a knee injury in a league game against Wimbledon, and returned to Luton on 17 March 2022.

 Cheltenham Town (loan)

 On 31 January 2023, Rea joined League One club Cheltenham Town on loan until the end of the season, remaining with Luton for a short time whilst he completed the rehabilitation from a knee injury.

+On 1 September 2023, Rea departed Luton having had his contract terminated by mutual consent.

+Worthing

+On 24 October 2023, Rea joined National League South side Worthing on non-contract terms.

+In December 2023, Rea informed manager Adam Hinshelwood of his decision to take a break from playing football, feeling that he wasn't in the right frame of mind to continue playing.
+He returned to Worthing in July 2024.

+He departed the club by mutual consent in September 2025.

+Burgess Hill Town

+On 3 October 2025, Rea joined Isthmian League Premier Division club Burgess Hill Town.